 Exclusivity

-Blue Nile are known for signing exclusively agreements with several diamond wholesalers across the globe.
+Blue Nile is known for signing exclusive agreements with several diamond wholesalers across the globe.
 These agreements stipulate that the wholesalers cannot list their stones on any of the other online retail sites, thus giving Blue Nile exclusivity to these diamonds.

-There are pros and cons to this as yes you are getting an exclusive stone but on the other hand you cannot compare the price Blue Nile are charging with any other retailer.
+There are pros and cons to this as yes you are getting an exclusive stone but on the other hand, you cannot compare the price Blue Nile is charging with any other retailer.

-Blue Nile have recently replaced their Signature Collection with Astor by Blue Nile.
+Blue Nile has replaced their Signature Collection with Astor by Blue Nile.
 The Signature Collection was graded by the GIA and AGS.
-The Astor collection seems to have taken a step backwards and is only graded by the GIA and then GemEx.
+The Astor collection seems to have taken a step backward and is only graded by the GIA and then GemEx.
 I’ve explained the pros and cons of the Astor Collection in a separate review along with my concerns about GemEx.

 For consistently exceptional diamonds I suggest you look at the A CUT ABOVE hearts and arrows diamonds by Whiteflash.
 The grading should be your best friend as a consumer.
-I had my concerns about the Signature range, but these are now exacerbated with the Astor collection missing the important AGS grading.
+I had concerns about the Signature range, but these are now exacerbated by the Astor collection’s certification and light performance.

 Designer & Custom Items

 Having tried the ‘build your own ring‘ feature on other sites I was keen to give Blue Nile’s a whirl.
 Verdict: unimpressed.
-All the standard bits are there: start with stone or setting, shape, clarity etc etc except you don’t actually SEE the stone you are buying.
+All the standard bits are there: start with stone or setting, shape, clarity, etc except you don’t actually SEE the stone you are buying.

 Highest Possible Quality